Israel to send Palestinians 1 mln COVID vaccine doses in exchange deal | Health

 Israel to send Palestinians 1 mln COVID vaccine doses in exchange deal

-Israel will send at least 1 million COVID-19 vaccine doses to the Palestinian Authority (PA) under a deal to share shots, officials said on Friday, in a boost for the Palestinians' vaccination campaign in the occupied West Bank and Gaza.
 Under the terms of the deal, announced by new Israeli Prime Minister Naftali Bennett's office, the PA agreed to give Israel a reciprocal number of doses from one of its own shipments due to arrive later this year.
+Rights groups have criticised Israel, which led the world with its swift vaccine roll-out, for not doing more to ensure Palestinian access to doses in the occupied West Bank and Gaza, territory it captured in a 1967 war.

 - Country: